leggedrobotics/semantic_front_end_filter/Labelling/README.md

    roslaunch semantic_frontend_filter replay_and_record_Italy.launch bagfile:="'1.bag' '2.bag' ..." output_file=:" "

    ```
+   The replay speed is set to 0.5, in case there is dismatching caused by the limited computation speed of lidar points.

 4. To replay with the reconstructed map use
    ```bash
    roslaunch semantic_frontend_filter replay_with_map_Italy.launch bagfile:="'1.bag' '2.bag' ..." map_file:="GroundMap.msgpack"